mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : Specifies whether or not this `WebViewer` can access the JavaScript geolocation API.

+{:id="WebViewer.UsesMicrophone" .boolean .wo .do} *UsesMicrophone* : Specifies whether or not this 'WebViewer' can access the Microphone of the phone.

 {:id="WebViewer.Visible" .boolean} *Visible*
 : Specifies whether the `WebViewer` should be visible on the screen.
 Value is `true`{:.logic.block}
  if the `WebViewer` is showing and `false`{:.logic.block} if hidden.